-FAI is performed in supplement of the standard outgoing and incoming inspection on PCBs and coupons.
+1 FAI is performed in supplement of the standard outgoing and incoming inspection on PCBs and coupons.

-8.5a8.5eECSS-Q-ST-70-60_1390265
+2 The requirement 8.5a specifies that FAI is performed on the first procured batch only.
+Subsequent batches are not subject of FAI in case they meet the definition of “recurrent” as specified in 4.1 of ECSS-Q-ST-70-12.
+The requirement 8.5e specifies that FAI is performed in case of a new PCB manufacturer, even if the design is recurrent.

+ECSS-Q-ST-70-60_1390265

 FAI on PCB shall be performed in case this is specified by the procurement authority.